awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 }
 ```

-Each time that you call `publish-layer-version`, you create a new version\.
-Functions that use the layer refer directly to a layer version\.
-You can [configure permissions](#configuration-layers-permissions) on an existing layer version, but to make any other changes, you must create a new version\.
+Each time that you call `publish-layer-version`, you create a new version of the layer\.

 ## Manage layers<a name="configuration-layers-manage"></a>